ludjan/lud-recipe-api/README.md

 An API for CRUDing recipes, ingredients, steps and other entites.

 The API is a heroku application built with node/express js which uses postgresql for persistent storage.

-API is not yet secured, but it will be shortly.